SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 Remove the USB cable from your MotorsBus and press Enter when done.
 ```

-You can see that `/dev/tty.usbmodem5AA90178121` is either the leader or follower arm.
-You can identify which arm corresponds to which port by plugging them in one by one.
+The output `/dev/tty.usbmodem5AA90178121` corresponds to either the leader or follower arm.
+You can identify each one by plugging them in one at a time.

-### 3.2 Robotic Arm Calibration
+### 3.2 Arm Calibration

-We will calibrate them one by one.
-First, let's calibrate the follower arm with the following command:
+We'll calibrate the arms one by one, starting with the follower arm.
+Use the following command:

 ```bash
 python -m lerobot.calibrate \